gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ![Variable window](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/vs-code-stepping-code-variable-window.png)

 2. Right mouse click a variable, and you will discover you can change, copy, or watch variables.
-Try to change the value of a variable.
+Try to change the value of a variable. **Hint**, double click on a variable value.

-3. Press F5 to resume the Flask App, then switch back to your web browser and you will see that the temperature, humidity, and pressure Sensor data has been returned in the web page.
+3. Press F5 to resume the Flask App, then switch back to your web browser and you will see the temperature, humidity, and pressure Sensor data displayed on the web page.

     ![](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab1-ssh-debug/resources/flask-web-page.png)

-4. Press the **Refresh** button on your web browsers and the breakpoint in your code will be hit again.
+4. Press the **Refresh** button on your web browser.
+The Flask app will again stop at the breakpoint in Visual Studio Code.

 ## Experiment with Debugger Options